Eideticom/hdl-verifgui/pyVerifGUI/pyVerifGUI/assets/help/linter.md

 messages that you believe are not valid for your module, while assigning a name and a reason to that waiver.
 By doing this you can whittle down extraneous linting messages and leave only the messages that could flag actual bugs.
-Messages you believe are legitimate can be marked as such by right-clicking on them, and selecting "Toggle Legitimate".
+Messages that have been reviewd - but not waived - can be marked as such by right-clicking on them, and selecting "Toggle Reviewed".

 On the top right of the box with the waivers there is a set of radio buttons.
 These allow you to filter the messages you see, and view different sets of